joelchrono12/joelchrono12.ml/_posts/2021-02-08-spectrwm-config.md

   <figcaption>Firefox, htop, kristall </figcaption>
 </figure>

 There is still work to do, but I am really happy with the results,  I am stilll playing around with other scripts and things.
 If you wanna get my current dotfiles, you can do so [here](https://github.com/ChronoTriggered/MyDotfiles).

+Day 4 of #100DaystoOffload